Some Loci of Rational Cubic Fourfolds: Cubic hypersurfaces in C14

+Since $X$ contains at most a finite number of planes, the general positive dimensional fiber of $\widetilde \psi$ has dimension one by part a) and $(S'_T)_{\red}$ is an irreducible surface.
+Let and let $V=Q\setminus Z$.
+Then $\widetilde \psi^{-1}(V)\to V$ is a projective birational morphism between smooth varieties such that each positive dimensional fiber has dimension at most one.
+By a result of Danilov, see \cite{Danilov}, $\widetilde \psi^{-1}(V)\to V$ is the blow-up of $V$ along the smooth surface $S'_T\setminus Z$ so that the base locus scheme of $\widetilde\psi^{-1}$ is smooth outside $Z$.
+By a straightforward adaptation of \cite[Proposition 2.1 b)]{ESB} we deduce that $\Sing(S'_T)=Z$ is at most a finite set in bijection with the planes cutting $T$ in a conic and contained in $X$, proving b).

-Let $\Sigma\subset\p^5$ be the locus given by the linear spans of the conics contained in $T$.
-Since the conics vary in a pencil, the three dimensional variety $\Sigma$ is a rational normal scroll of degree three, which is either projectively equivalent to a Segre 3-fold $\P^1\times\p^2\subset \p^5$ if $T\simeq S(2,2)$, or to a cone over a twisted cubic with vertex a line if $T\simeq S(1,3)$ (in the last case the vertex of the cone is the directrix line of $T$).
+Let $\Sigma_T\subset\p^5$ be the the union of the planes cutting $T$ along a conic.
+Since these conics vary in a pencil, the three dimensional variety $\Sigma_T$ is a rational normal scroll of degree three.
+Then either $\Sigma_T$ is a Segre 3-fold $\P^1\times\p^2\subset \p^5$ (if $T\simeq S(2,2)$), or $\Sigma_T$ is a cone over a twisted cubic with vertex a line (if $T\simeq S(1,3)$; in this case the vertex of the cone is the directrix line of $T$).\footnote{Recall that the only conics living inside $S(1,3)$ are the directrix union a fiber.}

-If a plane spanned by a (not necessarily irreducible) conic contained in $T$ is not contained in $X$, then it intersects $X$ along the conic plus a line that is thus secant to $T$.

-Thus these lines describe a rational scroll of degree five $Z$ contained in $X$, linked to $T$ inside $\Sigma$ via $X$ and whose image via $\psi$ is a conic $C\subset S'$.